-Europe's top firms must double low-carbon investment: study
+Europe's top firms must double low-carbon investment: Study

 CDP, which works with companies and investors to help them manage their climate risk, is largely backed by funding from philanthropic and government grants.

-European policymakers are aiming to reduce emissions targets to 50per cent-55per cent below 1990 levels by 2030 and to achieve climate neutrality by 2050 as part of a 1 trillion euro (US$1.1 trillion) European Green Deal.
+European policymakers are aiming to reduce emissions targets to 50 to 55 per cent below 1990 levels by 2030 and to achieve climate neutrality by 2050 as part of a 1 trillion euro European Green Deal.

 In a bid to achieve its goal, the EU last week opened a public consultation on how companies report the social and environmental impact of their activities, amid concern the current rules on corporate sustainability disclosures are not tough enough.